-- Pick-up your Faculty Notices in Accessibility Services during the 1st week of every semester. - Deliver Faculty Notices to your professors in person.
-Your professors will keep one copy and sign one copy for you to return to Accessibility Services.
-This is an opportunity for you to discuss your learning needs with your professors.
-Please contact your Disability Counselor if you or your professor has a question. - Remind your professor of your accommodation before every test, quiz, and exam.
+- Activate your Accommodations by emailing Accessibility Services, accessibility@northshore.edu, to request activation during the 1st week of every semester.
+Your professors will receive an electronic Faculty Letter outlining your accommodations, which they will sign.
+The letter is automatically returned to the Accessibility Services Office. - Remind your professor of your accommodation before every test, quiz, and exam.
 Your professor delivers tests to the Lab and fills out paperwork prior to your testing, so you will not be able to use this accommodation if you do not remind your professor to make arrangements in advance.
 It is your responsibility-not your professor's or your counselor's-to make sure that you use this accommodation when needed. - Take your test at the same time as it is being given in class.
 If this is impossible because the lab is closed during your class, make arrangements to test earlier the same day your test is administered in class. - If you cannot test in the Lab, it is essential that you talk with your professor and develop an alternative plan that allows you to use this accommodation as needed.